 How many tens are there in 42?

 How many hundreds are there in 142?

 How many tens are there in 142?

 The individual numerals in a number are called its digits.
 For example, 152 (one hundred fifty-two) is a 3-digit number as there are three digits in it.
 The digits in this number are 1, 5, and 2.
-An example of a 2-digit number is 99, and an example of a 1-digit number is 6.

-You can represent a 3-digit number using base ten blocks.
+An example of a 2-digit number is 99, and an example of a 1-digit number using base ten blocks.
 You can use hundreds blocks, tens blocks and ones blocks.